American Football (1999 album): Initial reception

 Initial reviews for LP1 were positive, but the album was considered only a minor success.
 According to a contemporary in the CMJ New Music Report, the album performed well at college radio stations, which was attributed to Kinsella's musical past.
 Despite the critical praise from college radio, the album's promotion was hindered due to the band's breakup.
 In a review for Spin, Andrew Beaujon gave the album a 7 out of 10, likening its composition to the output of jangle pop band Felt and contrasting it against the work of other bands in the emo genre, like Jets to Brazil.
 However, he unfavorably described Kinsella as a "torpid vocalist" whose voice he believed made him sound like an older person.

 Pitchforks Taylor M. Clark gave the album a 7.5 out of 10; he praised the drumming and vocals, but criticized the frequent use of the trumpet and the album's lyricism.
 A contemporary review by Kent McClard of heartattaCk said that the album was "polished and gentle" and that the album was not for everyone, but the band "[does] it very well".
+Writing for the website Nude as the News, Mark Donohue said: "Unfailingly pretty, well-played, and tangibly vulnerable in a way ironically few 'emo' bands ever leave themselves, American Football is an impressive debut album.
+It could use a few scene breaks to jar the listener out of the endless guitar lull, but taken track-by-track, it's a fine collection of songs."
 In the 2004 digital edition, Jordan Rogowski of Punknews.org gave the album four and a half stars out of five; he praised its lyricism, describing it as "thoughtfully and intelligently constructed."
 He believed the lack of Kinsella's vocals "works in its favor", allowing the listener to experience the full instrumentation.